What is a Mutual Fund?

 There is a wide range of mutual funds in India, which is categorized on the basis of investment objective, asset class, and structure.

-Mutual Funds Based on Asset Class
+Types of Mutual Funds Based on Asset Class

 These funds are invested in equity stock or shares of the companies.
 They provide a higher result, that’s the reason they are considered as high-risk funds.